Our planet is up against some truly sobering obstacles.

 Reversing the damage

-Reliable, monthly support is the very best way to ensure Gayini Nimmie-Caira and other critical conservation projects succeed in 2019.
+Reliable, monthly support is the very best way to ensure Gayini and other critical conservation projects succeed.
 That's why we call monthly donors Conservation Champions.
 And there's no better time to show your support.

 Being a Conservation Champion is the most effective AND efficient way to support The Nature Conservancy in Australia.
 As a monthly donor, you...

-- Provide continuous, reliable support: Because we can count on your gift every month, we can plan further ahead AND respond to challenges as they arise—such as addressing water scarcity and conserving biodiversity in the lower Murray-Darling Basin with the purchase of the Great Cumbung and management of Gayini Nimmie-Caira in the past year.
-These neighbouring properties cover an area of more than 121,000 hectares that’s home to 131 bird species.
+- Provide continuous, reliable support: Because we can count on your gift every month, we can plan further ahead AND respond to challenges as they arise—such as addressing water scarcity and conserving biodiversity in the lower Murray-Darling Basin with the management of Gayini, an 88,000 hectare site.

 - Make an even bigger impact for nature: You'll be supporting the most urgent on-the-ground conservation day in and day out, such as bringing back our near extinct shellfish reefs across our southern coasts.
 Last year we expanded this work to Oyster Harbour, WA and recently we announced that our shellfish reef project will be established up the east coast in Noosa, Queensland.